Skip to main content

 Fowler image

-A computer simulation of the space plasma environment at Mars, highlighting the magnetic field strength, which is a key parameter in driving the magnetic pumping process.
+A computer simulation of the space plasma environment at Mars, highlighting the magnetic field strength, which is a key parameter for understanding how the solar wind interacts with the planet.

 • The Sun-Earth Connection (Supervisor: Prof. Katy Goodrich)